5l1v3r1/Lin8x-Discontinued/README.txt

 "Me and the team will keep updating this tool as time goes on, but till then, enjoy the most recent version!" - AnonymousContent

-" One of the best tools to simplify hacking and learn some new things.
+"One of the best tools to simplify hacking and learn some new things.
 I think we can make this grow and if we work hard we can do it.
 If you have any suggestion just tell us! " - iByNiki_

 Feel free to join our discord at: